makotobot98/notes/BigDataLearn/kafka.md

 - serve as a middleware between publisher and broker, messages in interceptors can be modified(modify header, correct some error e.g.)
 - Interceptor can intercept the message in two ways: **on message send**, and **on message acknowledgement** (e.g, on ack, we can persist the ack info into db)
 - allow multiple Interceptors
-### Partitioner
+### Practitioner
-- based on the hash value of key, assign a parititon to the record
+- based on the hash value of key, assign a partitionto the record
-- type of partitioner
+- type of practitioner
-  1. user specified partitioner id
+  1. user specified practitioner id
   2. based on hash of key
-  3. round robin partitioner (default if no key provided)
+  3. round robin practitioner (default if no key provided)
-- can customize the partitioner
+- can customize the practitioner
 ### Serializer
-- usually use Avro, can customize a serializer for custome object type.
+- usually use Avro, can customize a serializer for custom object type.

 ## Consuming(Poll) messages
 - consumer is the abstraction that poll the message from the broker, consumer can be grouped in **consumer groups**, a consumer group evenly distribute messages to its consumers, **for each partition, only one consumer in the consumer group will consume that message**
 - consumers track their consume offset, so in case of failure, other consumers in the same group can continue consume messages from that offset
-  - **zookeeper** as offset sotrage: consumers update their consume offset in zk file system, not recommanded, since zookeeper is not fit for high concurrent write
+  - **zookeeper** as offset storage: consumers update their consume offset in zk file system, not recommended, since zookeeper is not fit for high concurrent write
-  - **kafka topic `_consumer_offsets`** as offset storage: recommanded
+  - **kafka topic `_consumer_offsets`** as offset storage: recommended
-- **consumer group** allows the flow of consuming messsage to be horizontally scalable by adding more consumers in a consumer group;
+- **consumer group** allows the flow of consuming message to be horizontally scalable by adding more consumers in a consumer group;

   > **Partition** allows for publishing message to be horizontally scalable
-- messaging consumption in kafka is poll based; Even though message queue like RabbitMQ provided push based (low latency, real time), kafka is poll based which reduced the load of broker, and makes the process of consuming message horizontally scalable
+- messaging consumption in kafka is **poll based**; Even though message queue like RabbitMQ provided push based (low latency, real time), kafka is poll based which reduced the load of broker, and makes the process of consuming message horizontally scalable
   > - **pros of poll-based messaging**: scalability(since add consumer scale the system)
   > - **cons of poll-based messaging**: latency(bounded by the poll interval)
 ### Consume a message multiple times
 - recall that each consumer will track its consumer offset towards each of the partition under a subscribed topic; consumer offset will be tracked and updated each time it finishes consuming a message.
-Consumer does the update by commiting the consumer id (commit to zk or kafka topic depends on the choice).
-It is possible for a consumer that after consuming a message and before commiting the consumer offset, a failure or rebalance takes place, and when consumer comes back **it will reconsume that message due to the consumer offset for that message is not yet commited**
+Consumer does the update by committing the consumer id (commit to zk or kafka topic depends on the choice).
+It is possible for a consumer that after consuming a message and before committing the consumer offset, a failure or rebalance takes place, and when consumer comes back **it will re-consume that message due to the consumer offset for that message is not yet committed**
+- A lot of time depends on the application, the idea of "consuming" a message might be different.
+For a spark steaming application as a downstream consumer, spark application is done consuming when it has processed that message into its workflow rather than when the spark application confirmed receiving the kafka message.
+Thus a lot of time it is up to the application's duty to "commit" the offset to ensure the message is not missed. (although, situations where we consume the same message multiple times will still occur, but it is better than missing a message)

 #### there are three ways for committing the consumer offset:
 1. **auto commit**: commit in for each preset time interval t. this approach amplifies the possibility for reconsuming messages